cloudmesh/reservation/doc/source/api.rst

 .. note::

-   * why do you use inconsistent and illegal python usage of ' in definitions
    * there is no example.py in the code that allows me to run and test this exact example
    * we need a link to the example ...